wish2023/tp/docs/DeveloperGuide.md

 6. Locate the `build.gradle` file and select it.
 Click `OK`.
 If asked, choose to `Open as Project` (not `Open as File`).
 7. Click `OK` to accept the default settings if prompted.
 8. Wait for the importing process to finish, and you are good to go!
+9. Verify the setup:
+    1. Run `Athena` and try a few commands.
+    2. Run the JUnit tests to ensure they all pass.

 ## **Design & implementation**